Gomosuza/raytracer/Readme.md

 There are multiple alternative backend implementations that can be swapped out via configuration:

+* compute shader based (using the [MonoGame Core](https://www.nuget.org/packages/MonoGame.Framework.DesktopGL.Core) fork)
 * single-threaded software-based
-* multi-threaded software-based (same logic but makes use of multiple cores)
+* multi-threaded software-based (same logic as single-threaded but makes use of multiple cores)
-* compute shader based (using the [MonoGame Core](https://www.nuget.org/packages/MonoGame.Framework.DesktopGL.Core) fork)

 Each implementation uses the same logic to determine resolution: